jalanb/cde/readme.md

     $ source kd.sh

-Then one can use "kd" as a replacement for cd
+Then one can use `kd` as a replacement for cd

     $ cd /usr/local/lib/python2.7/site-packages
     $ kd /usr lo li py si